r-hensley/Rai/README.md

 - Deleted reactions (so users can't react an insult and then clear it) (`;reactions`)
 - Kicks / bans (`;kicks`, `;bans`)

-Each module has a module name listed above in parenthesis (for example, "delete" for deleted messages logging), and can be either singular or plural to work (`;delete` and `;deletes` are the same and both work).

 To toggle a module, just type the module name with the command prefix (example: `;deletes`)

 To set the channel that the logging gets posted in, type the name of the module, then "set" (example: `;deletes set`)